markovmodel/molPX/README.rst

 ==============

-You can find the latest documentation online `here <https://molpx.readthedocs.io/>`_ You can build a local copy of the html documentation by issuing navigating to the molPX installation directory and issuing:
+You can find the latest documentation online `here <https://molpx.readthedocs.io/>`_ You can build a local copy of the html documentation by navigating to the molPX installation directory and issuing:

     >>> cd doc